coostdocs/codoc/content/en/about/co.md

 }
 ```

-DEF_main has already called `flag::init()` and `log::init()` internally, and users do not need to call them again.
+DEF_main has already called `flag::init()` internally, and users do not need to call it again.
 In addition, DEF_main makes code in the main function also run in coroutine, which is consistent with golang.
 Some coroutine-related components in CO must be used in coroutine.
 When CO is used to develop coroutine-based applications, it is recommended to define the main function with DEF_main.